 What happens if the injured person does not have capacity?

 In such a situation it may be that a Personal Injury Trust is not suitable and that a deputyship may be the most appropriate arrangement.
-Our Elderly, Care & Mental Capacity team will be happy to assist in this matter.
+Our Elderly, Care & Mental Capacity Solicitors will be happy to assist in this matter.

-If you would like to find out more about Personal Injury Trusts, please speak to a member of our team.
+If you would like to find out more about Personal Injury Trusts, please speak to a member of our trusts team.

 Job Title: Partner